 Customer Advocacy and Success Training Exercises

-Here are a few training ideas to build a culture of world-class customer service:
+Here are examples of customer service training to build a world-class customer-focused culture:

-Encourage exceeding expectations: Let’s say your team is required to solve a minimum of 10 tickets per day.
+Let's say your team must solve a minimum of 10 tickets per day.
 You could train your employees to get that done and leave them alone.
 I mean, they are doing their work, right?

 8. Conflict Resolution Skills

-Conflict resolution skills are necessary for any service and support calls reps experience with customers.
-After all, customers who are reaching our to your service and support reps are doing so because they're trying to find a solution to a challenge or roadblock.
+Conflict resolution skills are necessary for any service and support calls reps have with customers.
+After all, customers reaching out to your service and support reps are doing so because they're trying to find a solution to a challenge or roadblock.

 Conflict Resolution Training Exercises